lukas-krecan/rest-fire/README.md

 JSON comparison
 ---------------
-REST fire does not support JSOn comparison, but you can use [JsonUnit](https://github.com/lukas-krecan/JsonUnit) in the following way (you just have to add the dependency)
+REST fire does not support JSON comparison, but you can use [JsonUnit](https://github.com/lukas-krecan/JsonUnit) in the following way (you just have to add the dependency)

         //compare the whole document, ignore part of it